 The future of the Peggy Guggenheim Collection

 The Peggy Guggenheim Collection always shows a large part of Peggy Guggenheim’s collection, but even when you visit it regularly, it will never cease to amaze you.
 Karole Vail finds it important to regularly reinvent the collection by playing with it and moving it around.
 The museum also organizes temporary exhibitions, such as those on Peggy Guggenheim’s exhibition at the Art Biennale or on Josef Albers in Mexico which are now ongoing.
 Finally, there are also many special events such as spritz evenings during the summer, workshops dedicated to an audience that is blind or with impaired sight and educational programs for children.

-The exhibition ‘1948: The Biennale of Peggy Guggenheim’ runs in parallel with the 2018 Architecture Biennale, but you can still visit it until January 14, 2019.
-It’s wonderful to see the pictures of the 24th Art Biennale and of Peggy with her daughter and many famous artists.
-You can also see a model of the exhibition in the Greek pavilion.
-11 paintings by Jackson Pollock from her private collection are shown together for the first time.
-If you like the Biennale or you want to better understand the art world at that time, this will put it in perspective for you.
+The exhibition ‘1948: The Biennale of Peggy Guggenheim’ runned in parallel with the 2018 Architecture Biennale.
+It was wonderful to see the pictures of the 24th Art Biennale and of Peggy with her daughter and many famous artists.
+You could also see a model of the exhibition in the Greek pavilion and 11 paintings by Jackson Pollock from her private collection which were shown together for the first time.

 If you want to read more about Peggy Guggenheim, I can suggest the following books: ‘Peggy Guggenheim: The Shock of the Modern’ by Francine Prose or ‘The Unfinished Palazzo: Life, Love and Art in Venice’ of Judith Mackrell.
 The 2015 documentary ‘Art Addict: Peggy Guggenheim’ shows you a glimpse of her life and is certainly also worth watching.